woehr/rsL4/README.md

 This project uses nix to perform builds.
 Nix is technically a package manager but makes handling dependencies and performing clean builds very easy.
-Install the nix package manager if you do not already have it.
+Install the nix package manager if you do not already have it (http://nixos.org/nix).

-Run `build.sh` and all dependencies required to build the project will be downloaded and compiled.
+Run `build.sh` and all dependencies required to build the project will be downloaded and installed (this may take a while if rustc has to compile from source).
 If successful, the result will be symlinked to `result` in the base directory.

 There are a few options that can be modified in `default.nix`, however this is not recommened at this time.